Video Tutorial Ionic Bonding

-- To get a full outer shell, atoms lose or gain electrons.
+- To get a stable electron configuration, atoms lose or gain electrons.

-- Metals lose electrons to get a full outer shell and become positively charged ions.
+- Metals lose electrons and become positively charged ions.

-- Non-metals (usually) gain electrons to get a full outer shell and become negatively charged ions.
+- Non-metals (usually) gain electrons and become negatively charged ions.

 Full Notes Ionic Bonding

-To get a ‘full outer shell’ electrons can lose or gain electrons and become charged ions.
+To get a full outer shell, atoms can lose or gain electrons and become charged ions.

 Electrons are negatively charged (e-).
-So, if an atom loses an electron, it becomes a positively charged ion; if an atom gains an electron, it becomes a negative ion.
+So, if an atom loses an electron, it becomes a positively charged ion; if an atom gains an electron, it becomes a negatively charged ion.
 Oppositely charged ions attract each other and form ionic compounds (compounds made of ions).

 A common example is the reaction between sodium and chlorine.